Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - Lock transport: bus plan, taxi plan, or pre-booked private transfer.

-- Keep a 90-minute buffer before last tender if you want to feel calm.
+- Keep a 90-minute buffer before the last tender if you want to feel calm.

 - End in Fira early enough to avoid the downhill cable car rush.